My Feminist To-Be-Read List

-Since it was International Women’s Day last week, this month I want to talk more about feminism, sexism and women’s writing!
+Since it was International Women’s Day last week, this month I want to talk more about feminism, sexism, and women’s writing!

 A recent phenomenon in crowdfunding books, Nasty Women is a collection of essays by many women on different cultures and through different viewpoints about being women in this day and age.
-A hugely popular book on social media which has received rave reviews for its timely publication and topics this is a book to get your hands on!
+A hugely popular book on social media that has received rave reviews for its timely publication and topics this is a book to get your hands on!
 I can’t wait to read it!

 I bought this for a Waterstones Book Club but unfortunately, it arrived over 3 weeks later and I was unable to read it in time.
 But I want to.
 This is a fairly famous book with a fairly famous title and explores the perceptions of bodies and body issues within feminism.
-It’s not all about eating disorders, fashion and bodily perception but also the effects of sex, family, abuse and other hard-hitting topics on our bodies and our minds.
+It’s not all about eating disorders, fashion, and bodily perception but also the effects of sex, family, abuse, and other hard-hitting topics on our bodies and our minds.

 I remember when this first came out not understanding why the newspapers why were making such a fuss.
 I was only about 6 years old but I remember there being a lot of discussion about it and the topic it covers, namely being a woman and having a vagina.
-It is a celebration of female sexuality covering fantasies, homosexuality, and heterosexuality, perceptions of sexuality and the stigma’s attached.
+It is a celebration of female sexuality covering fantasies, homosexuality, and heterosexuality, perceptions of sexuality, and the stigma attached.
 It’s a comedy and it’s hard-hitting as it is funny and relevant.

 I’ve yet to read Bad Feminist, which is also on my TBR, and I will do it!
 Eventually!
 But I recently found a copy of Difficult Women in my favourite bookstore and had to buy it.
 This is a collection of short stories by Roxanne Gay about women in difficult situations.
 There’s a story about a woman who pretends not to notice when her husband changes places with his twin, a black engineer who moves upstate to start anew amidst new gossips and stories, a story about a stripper putting herself through college…and a few more!
-It’s a realistic, hard look about women’s live within America.
+It’s a realistic, hard look at women’s living within America.

 A very Handmaid’s Tale-esque book: Only Ever Yours explores a world when girls, or eves, are designed rather than born.
-They get only 3 options within life and that is to become a concubine, a companion or being chaste.
+They get only 3 options within life and that is to become a concubine, a companion, or being chaste.
 And the tagline is quite haunting: Only the Best will be chosen.
 Only the Men will decide.
 Jeannette Winterson says that O’Neill writes a scalpel.

 Recently released, Jess Phillips is a Northern MP for Manchester.
 She started off working within Women’s Aid and through the realities of that job she decided to run for MP.
 She was successful.
-This book is a down-to-earth depiction of life within government and she explores topics from her life, her work at Women’s Aid, the effects of Brexit and also the murder of Jo Cox.
-It is a raw and honest writing and a read I can’t wait to get started with soon!
+This book is a down-to-earth depiction of life within government and she explores topics from her life, her work at Women’s Aid, the effects of Brexit, and also the murder of Jo Cox.
+It is raw and honest writing and a read I can’t wait to get started with soon!